Advanced type safety

 The generated code for Prisma Client contains several helpful types and utilities that you can use to make your application more type-safe.
 This page describes patterns for leveraging them.

-Note: If you're interested in advanced type safety topics with Prisma, be sure to check out this blog post about improving your Prisma workflows with the new TypeScript satisfies keyword.
+Note: If you're interested in advanced type safety topics with Prisma ORM, be sure to check out this blog post about improving your Prisma Client workflows with the new TypeScript satisfies keyword.

 Importing generated types